schatzlab/biomedicalresearch2017/README.md

 Class Hours: Monday + Wednesday @ 3p - 3:50p in Malone 107 <br>
 Office Hours: Wednesday @ 4-5p in Malone 323 and by appointment

-**The goal of this course is to prepare undergraduates to understand and perform state-of-the-art biomedical research.** This will be accomplished through three main components: (1) classroom-style lectures on cross cutting techniques for biomedical research focusing on data visualization, statistical inference, and scientific computing; (2) research presentations from distinguished faculty on their active research projects; and (3) a major research project to be performed under the mentorship of a professor.
+**The goal of this course is to prepare undergraduates to understand and perform state-of-the-art biomedical research.** This will be accomplished through three main components: (1) classroom-style lectures on cross cutting techniques for biomedical research focusing on data visualization, statistical inference, and scientific computing; (2) research presentations from distinguished faculty on their active research projects; and (3) a major research project to be performed under the mentorship of a JHU professor.
 Students will present their research during an in-class symposium at the end of the semester.
-Grading will be based on homework exercises, a written research proposal, an oral research presentation, and a final research report.
+Grading will be based on homework exercises, a written research proposal, an interm research report, an oral research presentation, and a final research report.

 ### Recommended Prerequisites
 - Online introduction to Unix/Linux.
-Students are strongly recommended to complete one of the following online tutorials (or both) before class begins.
+Students are strongly recommended to complete one of the following online tutorials before class begins.
   - [Code academy's Intro to Unix](https://www.codecademy.com/en/courses/learn-the-command-line/lessons/environment/exercises/bash-profile)
   - [Command line bootcamp](http://rik.smith-unna.com/command_line_bootcamp/?id=9xnbkx6eaof)
   - [Unix and Perl for Biologists](http://korflab.ucdavis.edu/Unix_and_Perl/)